sourcegraph/about/content/blogposts/2024/cody-vscode-1-10-0-release.md

   alt="Claude3 Haiku in the LLM Selection dropdown"
 />

-## Better Debugging for Cody
+## New debug options

-We've added new commands and shortcuts to make debugging Cody easier, these improvements enable debugging and accessing logs.
+We've made it easier to generate and access Cody’s debug logs, allowing you to debug issues and more easily share that information with Sourcegraph’s support team.

 - Debug commands now grouped in command palette under "Cody Debug"
 - New sidebar menu item to open the output channel